Cindy has been a writer for a number of years. She enjoys sharing her life experiences and what they have taught her.

 The last Witch to be executed under the laws of the Malleus Maleficarum was in 1747 in Australia.

 Those involved in Paganism went into hiding until 1951 when the last of anti-witchcraft laws were abolished in England.

 In 1952 Gerald Gardner published a book called 'High Magicks Aid', before publishing a further book in 1952 called 'Witchcraft Today' and so began the New Age Religion of Wicca.

-This is clearly an enormous subject to try and cover in one hub, so I may well continue in further hubs where I explain more about modern Pagansim, Wiccan Altars, Rituals etc.
+This is clearly an enormous subject to try and cover in one article, so I may well continue in further articles where I explain more about modern Pagansim, Wiccan Altars, Rituals etc.